newpatiente2e/docs/docs/17-install-prerequisites/05-codespaces.md

     :::

 Congratulations!
-You have created a codespace.
+You've created a codespace.
 Now you can now continue with the next section of the workshop.